stencillogic/Start-with-Rust-fast/README.md

 Command `RUST_BACKTRACE=1 cargo run` can be used for debug version of app to show stack backtrace on panic event.

-For recoverable error enum `Result` is used:
+For generating recoverable error enum `Result` is used:

 ``` rust
 enum Result<T, E> {